 Before having my son, traveling was a very close third after my husband/family and my career.
 I originally delayed having kids, always waiting for the next trip and the next promotion.
-One day I realized that I didn’t need to choose travel or kids.
-Instead, I would make traveling with a kid the new norm.
+One day I realized that I didn’t need to choose between travel and kids.
+Instead, I would make traveling with a child the new norm.

 In Will’s first year of life, he visited more places than many Pittsburgh natives have been to their entire lives.
-When he was 7 weeks old we boarded a plane to Omaha, Nebraska for a family wedding and made the 14 hour road trip back home in the car through 6 states.
-He did an amazing job and despite the 6pm hysterics that first night from the overstimulation of the day, he was more resilient than I ever imagined.
+When he was 7 weeks old we boarded a plane to Omaha, Nebraska with a newborn for a family wedding for my first time really flying with a baby.
+We then made the 14 hour road trip back home in the car through 6 states.
+We realized that surviving a long car ride with a baby (and travel in general) was possible and our son did an amazing job throughout the trip.
+Although let’s be real, traveling with an infant is deceivingly easy since they’re sleeping so much of the time.

 When Will turned 8 months old we experienced our first Penn State bowl game together as a family in Arizona.
 (As die-hard Penn Staters, we had to start the brain washing early!)
 After the stomach flu of the holiday season almost prevented us from going, we ended having a blast between the game itself and just relaxing as a family.

-I created Toddling Traveler as a way to capture our travels with Will (and really, hold myself accountable for doing it.)
+I created Toddling Traveler as a way to capture our adventures with Will, not just when we’re traveling but also as we explore our home city of Pittsburgh.
 Because let’s face it, all those annoying cliches people tell you when you first become a parent about how fast the time goes and to enjoy every minute are totally true.
-Aside from documenting our adventures, I also hope to share a few tips and tricks along the way as I continue to learn more about traveling with a little one.
+Aside from documenting our family friendly destinations and fun things to do in Pittsburgh, I also hope to share a few family travel tips and tricks about traveling with kids along the way.
 Thanks in advance for joining us on this wild ride!

 “Oh the Places You’ll Go” decal pictured above from Will’s nursery is from The Sticker Hut on Etsy.